bjvanderweij/fastcli/README.md

 Under the hood, `fastcli.CLI` is an `ArgumentParser` from the `argparse` package.
 That means that most functionality that is available in argparse is available in FastCLI.
-However, there are some nuances that you should be aware of.
+For each function you define with the `@cli.command` decorator, a subparser is added that transforms command-line arguments into parameters of your function, coerced to the correct type.
-Each function is assigned its own sub-parser such that the first positional argument determines the
+While FastCLI is designed to maintain the behavior of argparse as much as possible, there are some nuances that you should be aware of.

 However, it is also possible to nest sub-parsers: